CycloneDX/cyclonedx-gomod/README.md

   - GOARCH       The target architecture (386, amd64, etc.)
   - GOOS         The target operating system (linux, windows, etc.)
   - CGO_ENABLED  Whether or not CGO is enabled
-  - GOFLAGS      Pass build tags
+  - GOFLAGS      Flags that are passed to the Go command (e.g. build tags)

 A complete overview of all environment variables can be found here: https://pkg.go.dev/cmd/go#hdr-Environment_variables